leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 Researchers first gave the N = 1,236 participants the test without any bonus reward.
 Then, the researchers told the participants there would be bonus rewards available for doing better on the next test.

-They measured performance and response times as dependent variables against the.
-Performance is measured by percentage of responses on the test correct for that bias category, and response time was the average response time to questions of that bias category.
+They measured performance and response times as dependent variables against the incentive structure.
+Performance is measured by percentage of responses on the test correct for that bias category, and response time was the average response time to questions of that bias category. e.g. you could get 80% correct and an average 20s response time to base rate neglect types of questions.

 #### Biases